-2. Assistant Professor, Educator Scholar Track
+2. Appointment/Promotion to Assistant Professor on the Educator Scholar Track

 In addition to the requirements for appointment as Instructor, appointment at, or promotion to, the rank of Assistant Professor on the Educator Scholar Track is based chiefly on promise as an educator.
 Appointment at this rank typically requires two or more years of postdoctoral or other relevant experience.
 The individual should possess documented excellent teaching skills comparable to those of tenure-track faculty (Appendix A) and show promise of scholarship.
 An Assistant Professor is also expected to be involved in service activities.